-Perceptual-cognitive skills and adaptable behaviour in expert self-defence performance adaptable behaviour in order to prevail in violent encounters.
+Perceptual-cognitive skills and adaptable behaviour in expert self-defence performance

+There were many descriptions about the need of developing perceptual-cognitive skills and adaptable behaviour in order to prevail in violent encounters.
 Besides proficient physical skills and abilities to cope with the unfairness, the aggressiveness and the inherent dangers for one's physical and emotional integrity, individuals have to deal with the surprising and unknown character of violent assaults.
-According to the experts, situational awareness, decision-making skills and adaptable behaviour are key components of self-defence performance.
+According to the experts, situational awareness, decision-making skills and adaptable behaviour are key components of selfdefence performance.
 As such, developing expert performance through effective practice requires the self-defense coach to creatively integrate and develop motor, perceptual-cognitive and mental skills.